GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ##### Security Zone Configuration

 Juniper SRX uses security zones to isolate network segments and regulates traffic inbound and outbound from these zones using security policies.
 Security zones logically bind interfaces (which may represent network segments).
-For this configuration, we have three security zones: The `untrust` zone which the internet facing interface `ge-0/0/1.0` is bound, the `trust` zone with the internal facing interface `ge-0/0/0.0` is bound and finally the `vpn-gcp` zone which the vpn tunnel interface `st0.0` is bound.
-In addition to binding interfaces traffic destined for the Juniper device is allowed/denied in the security zone configuration; address-book configuration which can be used in security policies to specify what IP addresses are allowed to pass traffic from a zone is also configured here.
+For this configuration, we have three security zones: the `untrust` zone which the internet facing interface `ge-0/0/0.0` is bound, the `trust` zone with the internal facing interfaces `ge-0/0/1.0`and  `ge-0/0/2.0` are bound and the `vpn-gcp` zone which the vpn tunnel interface `st0.0` is bound.
+In addition to binding interfaces to the defined zones, traffic destined for the Juniper device is allowed/denied in the security zone configuration; also, address-book configuration which can be used in security policies to specify what IP addresses are allowed to pass traffic from a zone is configured here.
 See [Juniper security zone configuration](https://www.juniper.net/documentation/en_US/junos/topics/topic-map/security-zone-configuration.html) for more information on how to configure security zones.

-Below are the configuration used to setup the security zones in the Juniper SRX300 device
+Below are the security zone configuration entered in the on-prem Juniper SRX300 device.

 ```
 [edit]